 - Don’t work at night if you are editing traumatic material.
 Make sure you end your day in a relaxing way, e.g. socialising, watching a movie or reading a book that’s light-hearted or cheery, not violent or depressing.

-- Editor Belinda Pollard presented a discussion at a conference recently and gave this tip for minimising the risk of vicarious trauma when working closely with traumatic material: ‘limit the imagination’.
+- Editor Belinda Pollard, who presented a discussion at a conference I attended, gave this tip for minimising the risk of vicarious trauma when working closely with traumatic material: ‘limit the imagination’.
 When you have finished working on the activity for the day, don’t think about it any more because if you do, your imagination can take it to another level and you will really suffer.
 So if you’ve finished work but your mind keeps wandering back to the subject, move it away to another topic and keep doing this until it leaves you alone.

-- Be aware that one of the symptoms of suffering vicarious trauma is that you might begin to drink more (or take more drugs, if that is your thing).
-It’s okay to relax but if you start to drink every night, or if you start drinking heavily, don’t be afraid to admit you’re being negatively affected by your current writing or editing job.
-Drinking or drug-taking are temporary fixes and do not help you deal with vicarious trauma.
-Drinking or drug-taking while you are engaged in editing or writing traumatic material is a sign that you need to stop what you’re doing and ask for help.
+- Be aware that one of the symptoms of suffering vicarious trauma is drinking more (or taking more drugs, if that is your thing).
+It’s okay to relax but if you start to over-indulge more often than usual, don’t be afraid to admit you’re being negatively affected by your current writing or editing job.
+Drinking or drug-taking are temporary fixes and do not help you at all when it comes to dealing with vicarious trauma.
+Drinking or drug-taking while you are engaged in editing or writing traumatic material is a sign that you need to ask for help.